CNCA-CeNAT/EV-HPC-2017/openacc/lab2/README.md

 In this step, use the NVPROF profiler, or your preferred performance analysis tool, to idetify the important routines in the application and examine the loops within these routines to determine whether they are candidates for acceleration.
-Run the command below to gather a CPU profile.
+Run the command below to gather a CPU profile. (¡¡¡RUN PROFILING ON K40 QUEUE!!!)

     $ nvprof --cpu-profiling on --cpu-profiling-mode top-down ./cg
     Rows: 8120601, nnz: 218535025